CTechDigitalpt/sneaky-snake-game/README.md

-# sneaky-snake-game

-# Sneaky - Free Snake Game
+# Free Sneaky Snake Game

-Welcome to **Sneakey Snake**, a modern take on the classic Snake game!
+Welcome to **Sneaky Snake**, a modern take on the classic Snake game!
 This project is built using HTML, CSS, and JavaScript, and includes exciting features to enhance your gaming experience.

+The game is called "Sneaky Snake" because of the snake's ability to slip through walls and appear on the opposite side – a sneaky maneuver that adds a strategic element to the classic gameplay.
+Unlike traditional snake games where walls mean instant death, our sneaky serpent can navigate the playing field with cunning movements that reward tactical thinking.

 ## Features